anderewrey/grpc_reactor_routeguide/client/reactor_client.md

 - `const grpc::Status& Status()`
 - `void TryCancel()`

 `GetResponse()` function swaps the underlying data storage of the response object.
 The swap mechanism is important to avoid a deep-copy of the content of the response.
-For the ProxyUnaryReactor, having the response swapped is acceptable because the unary RPC is meant to one response only, so the swap is a good technique to speed up the response proceeding time.
+For the `ProxyUnaryReactor`, having the response swapped is acceptable because the unary RPC is meant to one response only, so the swap is a good technique to speed up the response proceeding time.
 The function will return true when the returned response is valid.

-`Status()` function simply returns a reference to the grpc::Status of the proxy reactor.
+`Status()` function simply returns a reference to the `grpc::Status` of the proxy reactor.
 Initialized as `Status::OK`, its content is updated once `ClientUnaryReactor::OnDone` event is received.
 It means calling `Status()` at any other moments is meaningless.

 `TryCancel()` function simply sends a best-effort out-of-band cancel to the RPC.
 That signal is thread-safe and can be sent anytime from any thread.
 The goal of that signal is to provoke (immediately or later) the